-More than 95% of vaginal cancers are squamous cell cancers (carcinomas), which develop in the flat, skinlike cells that line the vagina.
+More than 95% of vaginal cancers are squamous cell carcinomas Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
+Thick, scaly growths appear on the skin and do not heal.
+To diagnose the cancer, doctors do a biopsy.
+Treatment... read more (carcinomas), which develop in the flat, skinlike cells that form the surface of vaginal lining.
 Most other vaginal cancers are adenocarcinomas, which develop from gland cells.
-One rare type, clear cell carcinoma, occurs almost exclusively in women whose mothers took the drug diethylstilbestrol (DES), prescribed to prevent miscarriage during pregnancy.
+One rare type, clear cell adenocarcinoma, occurs almost exclusively in women whose mothers took the drug diethylstilbestrol (DES), prescribed to prevent miscarriage during pregnancy.
 (In 1971, the drug was banned in the United States.)

-Most vaginal cancers begin on the surface of the vaginal lining.
-If untreated, the cancer continues to grow and invades surrounding tissue.
+If untreated, vaginal cancer continues to grow and invades surrounding tissue.
 Eventually, it may enter blood and lymphatic vessels, then spread to the bladder, rectum, nearby lymph nodes, and other parts of the body.

-The most common symptom is abnormal bleeding from the vagina, which may occur during or after sexual intercourse, between menstrual periods, or after menopause.
+The most common symptom of vaginal cancer is abnormal bleeding from the vagina, which may occur during or after sexual intercourse, between menstrual periods, or after menopause.
 Sores may form on the lining of the vagina.
 They may bleed and become infected.
-Other symptoms include a watery discharge and pain during sexual intercourse.
+Some women also have a watery discharge.
 A few women have no symptoms.

 Large cancers can also affect the bladder, causing a frequent urge to urinate and pain during urination.
 In advanced cancer, abnormal connections (fistulas) may form between the vagina and the bladder or rectum.

 Diagnosis of Vaginal Cancer